enesdemirelus/howmanyplanesareflyingrightnow.com/README.md

-# Planes in the Air 🌍✈️
+# How Many Planes Are Flying Right Now? 🌍✈️

 Discover how many planes are flying in the skies right now!
-"Planes in the Air" provides real-time data on airborne flights globally or by continent.
+"How Many Planes Are Flying Right Now?" provides real-time data on airborne flights globally or by continent.
 Explore the bustling air traffic with just a click.

 ## Features